Bola Oyebamiji: Career

 Oyebamiji began his career at the International Banking Division, Wema Bank Plc in 1987 as an Assistant Manager.
 He moved to Trans International Bank Plc, Ikeja Lagos State, in 1998 as a Senior Manager and rose to the position of Head of Lagos Region as a Principal Manager in 2003.
 In 2005, he joined Spring Bank Plc (Corporate Branch), Lagos, as Head of Business Development, and in 2009, he moved to Enterprise Bank Ltd Lagos as Head of Retail Business.
 His commitment to community development led to his appointment as Managing Director/CEO of Osun State Investment Company Limited, Osogbo in 2012.

 Political career

 In 2012, under the administration of Ogbeni Rauf Aregbesola, Oyebamiji was appointed Managing Director/CEO of Osun State Investment Company.
 He was later appointed Commissioner for Finance.
 During the 2018 elections, he was a governorship aspirant under the All Progressive Congress (APC) Party but withdrew from the race.
 Under Gboyega Oyetola's administration, Oyebamiji served again as Commissioner for Finance.
 He was appointed Special Adviser to the Minister for Marine and Blue Economy and recently as managing director and CEO of the National Inland Waterways Authority under President Bola Ahmed Tinubu's administration.

+On 13 December 2025, Oyebamiji emerged as the All Progressives Congress (APC) candidate for the 2026 Osun State governorship election, after being adopted as a consensus candidate by seven other aspirants during the party's primary election in Osogbo.

+He contested the election, held on 15 August 2026, against incumbent Governor Ademola Adeleke of the Accord Party and Najeem Salaam of the African Democratic Congress (ADC).
+Oyebamiji polled 444,815 votes, finishing second to Adeleke, who was declared winner by the Independent National Electoral Commission (INEC) with 511,067 votes.
+Oyebamiji won in 11 of the state's 30 local government areas, including Irewole, and Boripe.